There are many older homes here in Northern Connecticut that use a boiler for heat and so do not have ductwork.

 There’s a much better option.
 Ductless mini-splits from Taylor Energy eliminate all of that and also help slash your cooling costs!

-Your new ductless mini-splits will be installed by our team of skilled and experienced service technicians.
+Our team of skilled and experienced service technicians will install your new ductless mini-splits.
 Our affordable service plans help keep them running smoothly with annual maintenance tune-ups and also help cover many parts and labor costs for repairs.

-Ductless mini-splits are much more energy efficient than window units.
+• Ductless mini-splits are much more energy efficient than window units.
 A mini-split uses approximately 40% less energy than a window unit.
-You can also improve your home’s efficiency by zoning the cooling!
+You can also improve your home’s efficiency by zoned cooling!

 As with all your home’s heating, cooling and comfort equipment, regular maintenance of your ductless mini-split will help it run better and extend its life expectancy, which can be up to 30 years.